skyloutyr/VTT/README.md

 * \[r:\] allows recursive block nesting.
 Anything past the : will be treated as a chat line to be interpreted.
 * \[n:TEXT\] will replace the sender's name in chat with the contents of the block.
 Mousing over the name will reveal the real sender's name.
 * \[o:GUID\] replicates the effects of the /as command but allows a direct GUID input instead of the object selection.
+* \[i:URL\] specifies an embedded image to be rendered within the chat message (inline if possible).
+This can be a web URL, or a GUID for a local asset.
+Texture assets can be drag-n-dropped into the chat window to automatically create this block.
 * \[m:MODE\] specifies the message render mode.
 This is highly internal and will cause crashes if used improperly, but you are welcome to see the expected message structure in this repo's VSCC integration namespace.
 * You can escape square brackets in chat by putting a backslash \\ before the bracket.
+* A Sound or Texture asset can be drag-n-dropped into the chat window to automatically generate a message that when sent will display the image (in case of a Texture) or a simple sound player (in case of a Sound).

 ---
 ## Other Notable Features